Madison Public Library now offering free video streaming service with 30,000 titles

 She was happy to see “Hunt for the Wilderpeople,” a 2016 New Zealand adventure-drama that kicked off the Wisconsin Film Festival that year.
 “It is so charming.
 It’s a comedy, but it’s also poignant.”
 Amundson said.
 “I can’t imagine anyone on planet Earth not loving it.”

-"Twilight Zone: The Movie" from 1983 is included as is 1991's "Madame Bovary"; and documentaries like "Not Going Quietly," "Last Man Fishing," "Making a Killing: Guns, Greed and the NRA," and Ken Burns' "Country Music" series.
+“Twilight Zone: The Movie” from 1983 is included, as is 1991’s “Madame Bovary” and documentaries such as “Not Going Quietly,” “Last Man Fishing,” “Making a Killing: Guns, Greed and the NRA,” and Ken Burns’ “Country Music” series.

 Subscribers to Kanopy through the library get 10 movie credits a month, plus the content Kanopy offers for free, including unlimited access to Kanopy Kids programming and educational courses.